joannakl/cs102/syllabus.markdown

 The weekly labs can be retrieved any time during the week in which they are assigned but you should review them prior to the recitation session for which you are registered.

-Each week there will be one part of the lab that you will work on during the recitation session.
-This will be small-group work and the submission for that part will be made as a group (keep in mind, that a small-group means two to four students, not one).
+Each week there will be one part of the lab that you will work on during the recitation session (that part may not be published until the actual recitation meeting).
+This will be small-group work and the submission for that part, if any, will be made as a group (keep in mind, that a small-group means two to four students, not one).
 This is the part of the lab that will be graded.

 The other parts of the labs will not be collected but they provide good practice of the material that we cover and you should solve those problems on your own.